holochain-immersive/forum-happ/EXERCISES.md

 - Annotate this struct with `#[hdk_entry_helper]` to declare it as a Holochain entry.
 - Define the entry types enum and add the `Comment` entry type to to it.

-2. Create a function `create_comment` that receives a `CreateCommentInput` struct, creates the comment and returns the `ActionHash` of the created comment.
+2. Create a function `create_comment` that receives a `CreateCommentInput` struct, creates the comment and returns an `ExternResult<ActionHash>` with the `ActionHash` of the created comment.

 - Define the `CreateCommentInput` as a struct that has two fields:
   - `comment_on`, of type `ActionHash`.
 This refers the post that is being commented on.